-We enroll students throughout the year, and courses start every three to six weeks.
-For the year ended September 30, 2021, our average number of undergraduate full-time active students was 11,489, representing an increase of approximately 9.8% as compared to 10,462 for the year ended September 30, 2020.
-At September 30, 2021, our end of period number of undergraduate full-time active students was 13,682, an increase of 9.2% from our ending full-time enrollment of 12,524 at September 30, 2020.
+We enroll students throughout the year, and courses typically start every three to six weeks.
+For the year ended September 30, 2022, our average number of undergraduate full-time active students was 12,838, representing an increase of approximately 11.7% as compared to 11,489 for the year ended September 30, 2021.
+A portion of this increase was due to our acquisition of MIAT which for the year ended September 30, 2022, had an average number of undergraduate full-time active students of 950.
+At September 30, 2022, our end of period number of undergraduate full-time active students was 14,380, an increase of 5.1% from our ending full-time enrollment of 13,682 at September 30, 2021.

 Currently, our student body is geographically diverse.
-While our campus locations attract local students that live within 50 miles, we estimate that approximately 50% of our students elect to relocate to attend our programs.
+While our campus locations attract local students that live within 50 miles, we estimate that approximately 50% of our students elect to relocate to attend our programs, with this percentage varying across campuses and programs.
 Due to the seasonality of our business and normal fluctuations in student populations, we expect variability in our quarterly results.
 See "Seasonality" within Part II, Item 7 of this Annual Report on Form 10-K for further discussion of seasonal fluctuations in our revenues and operating results.